trashbirdecology/cv/aaas-extracurriculars.md

 ## Community Involvement

--   Letters to a Pre-scientist, United States (2019-present)
+-   Letters to a Pre-scientist (2018-present)
--   Skype a Scientist, United States (2017-present)
+-   Skype a Scientist, Virtual (2017-present)
 -   Secured grant to develop on-site nature trail and wildlife viewing opportunities at the Reichert House in Florida (2014-15)
 -   Organized hands-on wildlife handling events for students of the Reichert House, Gainesville, FL (2014-15)
--   Birdwatching and live banding demonstrations for K-12 students, A Girls’ Place, Gainesville, FL (2013-15)
+-   Live bird banding demonstrations and bird watching activities for K-12 students, A Girls’ Place, Gainesville, FL (2013-15)
--   Science, mathematics and reading tutor for middle and high school students, Friends of the Micanopy Library, FL (2011-13)
+-   Science, mathematics, and reading tutor for middle and high school students, Friends of the Micanopy Library, FL (2011-13)
 -   Learning assistant and tutor for mathematics students, Valencia Community College, Orlando, FL (2008-10)